-Symbiosis is an AU Pokémon fic, set in the anime-verse but with a major catalyst in the first chapter that throws off the entire original plot.The story opens in Pallet Town, just after Ash's parents were killed in a fire caused a mysterious criminal organization.
-His father's badly-injured Mareep barely escapes with a toddler-aged Ash on his back, being chased by houndooms.
-They escape into Viridan Forest, where a weedle named Poison Lance kills the houndoom pack, and is just in time to hear the dying Mareep's wish for him to protect Ash.
-Poison Lance grants Mareep's wish, and the pokemon community of Viridan Forest raise and protect Ash in memory of the Ketchums, who are remembered fondly for being friends to all of PokeKind.
-They try to protect Ash as much as possible while balancing Ash's need as a human.
-This unique upbringing results in Ash having the ability to speak both languages - Human and Pokemon.When Ash finally came of age, he leaves the forest to become a Pokemon master travelling under the assumed-name of Aaron Autumns.
+Symbiosis is an AU Pokémon fic, set in the anime-verse but with a major catalyst in the first chapter that throws off the entire original plot.The story opens in Pallet Town, just after Ash's parents were killed in a fire caused by a mysterious criminal organization.
+His father's badly-injured Mareep barely escapes with a toddler-aged Ash on his back, being chased by Houndooms.
+They escape into Viridan Forest, where a Weedle named Poison Lance kills the Houndoom pack, and is just in time to hear the dying Mareep's wish for him to protect Ash.
+Poison Lance grants Mareep's wish, and the Pokemon community of Viridan Forest raise and protect Ash in memory of the Ketchums, who are remembered fondly for being friends to all of PokeKind.
+They try to protect Ash as much as possible while balancing Ash's needs as a human.
+This unique upbringing results in Ash having the ability to speak both languages - Human and Pokémon.When Ash finally came of age, he leaves the forest to become a Pokemon master, travelling under the assumed-name of Aaron Autumns.
 And while the world he traverses is still familiar, it is also a much more dangerous place with dangerous people.

 Adaptational Badass: Everyone.
 All the Pokemon are - and need to be - decisively stronger than they were in Canon, and because the world is an even more brutal place thanks to the Ascended Fridge Horror, humans need to learn how to fight and kill other humans and Pokemon in order to survive (especially any Gym Trainers).